VATSIM-Saudi-Arabia/documentation-site/docs/Standard Operating Procedures/King Fahd International Airport/02-delivery.md

 GMP may use the following phrasesolgy to reroute traffic.

-> **GMP:** SVA123, Cleared Jeddah, MIBRA N687 KIA, Flight plan route, MIBRA2F, Runway 34L, Initial Climb 4000ft, SQWK XXXX
+> **GMP:** *"SVA123, Cleared Jeddah, MIBRA N687 KIA, Flight plan route, MIBRA2F, Runway 34L, Initial Climb 4000ft, SQWK XXXX"*

 While this is permitted, it occupies valuable airtime that may be required for other traffic.
 For efficiency, rerouting via Private Message is the preferred method.